authelia/authelia/docs/content/integration/kubernetes/nginx-ingress.md

 ---
 title: "NGINX Ingress"
 description: "A guide to integrating Authelia with the NGINX Kubernetes Ingress."
-lead: "A guide to integrating Authelia with the NGINX Kubernetes Ingress."
+summary: "A guide to integrating Authelia with the NGINX Kubernetes Ingress."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []